Formats and related files

 - include some degree of transition in many fiscal variables, including tax revenue, to their long-term assumptions in the early years of projections, if the long-term rates of growth or levels of GDP have not been reached at the end of the forecast period

-- include several economic variables such as the unemployment rate, CPI growth, annual labour productivity growth, and nominal average hourly wage growth, which are projected to transition back to long-run stable assumptions by the third year of the projection period.
+- include several economic variables such as the unemployment rate, CPI growth, annual labour productivity growth, government 10-year bond rate and nominal average hourly wage growth, which are projected to move towards long-run stable assumptions by no later than the third year of the projections.
 Once this transition has happened, the economy is assumed to grow at trend growth rates with no economic cycles in the projections

 - assume the capital allowances are spent in the year they are allocated, in contrast to the forecast period where capital allowances are spread over a number of years